Are you looking to save money on transport in Italy? It’s possible, don’t be discouraged!

 Many tourists rent cars to get around Italy.
 There are many benefits to owning your own vehicle: You can travel to remote areas, including the countryside, and you can go where you want.

 Driving is the most expensive option when you plan to travel a lot and make many stops.
-If you reserve the car in advance, renting a car will usually cost EUR40-60 per daily.
-And if you can’t drive stick, beware: Automatic-transmission vehicles are rare in Italy, so renting one will cost you.
+If you reserve the car in advance, renting a car will usually cost EUR40-60 per day.
+And if you can’t drive a stick, beware: Automatic transmission vehicles are rare in Italy, so renting one will cost you.
 They can be as much as EUR60-80 per day if booked in advance.
-A GPS is highly recommended for driving in the country or finding out-of-the way agriturismi.
+A GPS is highly recommended for driving in the country or finding out-of-the-way agriturismi.

 Renting an automobile might be the best and cheapest option for you.
 If you are a large family or small group, you will want to visit many cities and towns; you would like to experience the country or go on off-road agriturismi.
 If you are a good driver and have more luggage than necessary.

 You might find renting a car more costly and challenging if you are: A couple or an individual; you travel from one city to the next; you cannot drive a stick; your driving skills are not great; you don’t feel comfortable driving in different situations; and you want a large, American-sized vehicle (without specifying one).
 You get frustrated easily by being lost.

 How to Save on a Car Rental in Italy

 Renting a car in Italy is a great way to save money.
 Book ahead, online, and always.
 You can save up to 60% by booking in advance.
 Auto Europe, Maggiore Rent and Europcar, Sixt, and Autoeuropa are some of the sites you should check out.